bepo1337/scouting-llm/README.md

 # Preparing and inserting data
 ## Convert data into a suitable format
-In order to be imported, the original scouting reports need have the format of the reports in a JSON list under `data/reports.json`.
+In order to be imported, the original scouting reports need have the format of the reports in a JSON list under `data/reports.json`. \
+This file can also be used to go through the whole import and summarizing process.
 # Initialize data by loading reports into vector and relational database
 `docker compose up -d` to start PostgreSQL (localhost:5432) and Milvus (localhost:19530) \
 Alternatively run the whole stack already and then restart it again later after the data has been imported: \